 3) Am I housed in the HPL?
 Yes, all students receiving a stipend have their own carrel and workspace to promote daily interaction with the faculty, staff, and other students.

 4) Is it necessary to visit the HPL and faculty during the application process?
-Yes, all serious potential students visit before the January 15 deadline, and it is recommended to visit during the prior fall semester.
-The visit is usually scheduled over the course of a full day (8 am to ~4 pm) to allow time to meet all the faculty, staff, and students, and to see the facilities and campus.
+We encourage students to visit in support of their application.
+Visits are usually scheduled over the course of a full day (8 am to ~4 pm) to allow time to meet all the faculty, staff, and students, and to see the facilities and campus.
 Contact Scott Trappe, PhD to set up a visit.

 5) How many students do you take each year?
 We usually take 2-3 students in each of the PhD and Exercise Physiology MS programs, and the process is highly competitive.